moliver28/research-handbook/content/handbook/about/on-call.md

 Please see the [handbook editing page](../editing-handbook/_index.md#failing-pipelines) for guidance and examples.

-### Runbook for about.gitlab.com

-There is also a [runbook for about.gitlab.com incident handling](https://gitlab.com/gitlab-com/runbooks/-/blob/master/docs/uncategorized/about-gitlab-com.md).

 ### Managing broken main alerts in #handbook-escalation

 All broken CI pipelines for the `main` branch of the `handbook` repo are automatically posted in the Slack channel.